aiidateam/acwf-verification-scripts/3-analyze/README.md

 A png picture with the histogram is produced and put in the folder where the script is run.
 It is suggested to not compare with more than 3 plugins since the histograms are all on the same plot.

+## Generating (very approximate and preliminary) convex hulls

+In order to generate a convex hull, first call the `outputs/compute_convex_hull.py` that will compute the various energy differences, the convex hull (with only the systems of this study) and generate a JSON file in `outputs/convex-hulls/convex-hull-data-<PLUGIN_NAME>.json`.

+You can then plot it using the script `plot_convex_hull.py` (the output files are also stored, properly named, in the `outputs/convex-hulls` folder).

+**NOTE**: The convex hulls so generated are just a very rough approximation.
+First of all, they only include the 6 oxides and 2 endpoints (that might not be the lowest-energy ones).
+In addition, they include no correction, first of all for oxygen, but also not for the various oxygen configurations (see e.g. how the Materials Project applies corrections [here](https://docs.materialsproject.org/methodology/total-energies/#anion-corrections) instead, and the related references).

+Therefore, these (and the energy above Hull) should **not** be considered as accurate values.
+Instead, what we will be interested in comparing is the *difference* between these plots between pair of codes (where most if not all of these corrections cancel out) - e.g. how different is the formation energy between two given compounds computed by two different codes.
+So, the Hull plots should just be considered as a check or benchmark that the routines are working correctly and not used for their values.